taverianov/cloudlinux-documentation/docs/shared-pro/centralized-monitoring/README.md

     yum update lve-utils
     ```
 3. Log in to the [https://cm.cloudlinux.com/](https://cm.cloudlinux.com/) using CLN credentials (if you are already logged in via CLN, authorization via CM is not necessary, it uses SSO).
-4. Activate statistics collection on all your servers via the Centralized Monitoring UI ([https://cm.cloudlinux.com](https://cm.cloudlinux.com)) or via the CLN UI [https://cln.cloudlinux.com/console/cloudlinux/centralized-monitoring](https://cln.cloudlinux.com/console/cloudlinux/centralized-monitoring).
+4. Activate statistics collection on all your servers via the [Centralized Monitoring UI](https://cm.cloudlinux.com) or via the [CLN UI](https://cln.cloudlinux.com/console/cloudlinux/centralized-monitoring).
+Optionally, activate the [AccelerateWP Free](/shared-pro/accelerate-wp/#acceleratewp-suite)* for all of your compatible servers.
     ![](./images/CMInstallationProd.png)
-5. Within 5 hours from the activation, statistics collection and sending to the central server will be set up automatically: all required packages and components will be installed.
-For new, just registered servers, statistics collection and sending will be set up automatically within 5 hours.
+5. Within couple minutes after the activation, statistics collection and sending to the central server or [AccelerateWP Free](/shared-pro/accelerate-wp/#acceleratewp-suite)* will be set up automatically: all required packages and components will be installed.
+For new, just registered servers, actions can take up to 5 hours.
 6. Make sure you have activated statistics collection (see paragraph 4) otherwise you will not be able to set up your servers.
 For instant set up of a registered server after statistics collection was enabled, run the following commands for all servers:
     ```
     # rhn_check